 - a.
 Name of the complainant;

-- Date of receipt of the complaint;
+- b.
+Date of receipt of the complaint;

 - c.
 Subject or nature of the complaint;

 - d.
-Name of the personnel directly handling or in charge of the complaint and the officer supervising its resolution:
+Name of the personnel directly handling or in charge of the complaint and the officer supervising its resolution;

 - e.
 Actions taken on the complaint;

 - f.
 Resolution of the complaint;

 - g.
 Date of resolution; and

-- Other relevant information.
+- h.
+Other relevant information.

 The database shall be maintained by the Consumer Assistance Team in the ICRE's management information system that allows for consolidation, comparison, and analysis of complaints data to identify trends in consumer complaints, determine whether complaints indicate an isolated issue or a more widespread concern for consumers, and identify potential problems and risks.
-The database shall be accessible to the Commission.
+Any information in the database shall be made available to the Commission upon its request.

 Section 9.
 Submission of Complaints Reports to the ICREs' Board of Directors.
-The Consumer Assistance Team shall submit Complaints Reports to the ICRE's Board of Directors on a monthly basis.
+The Consumer Assistance Team shall submit Complaints Reports to the ICRE's Board of Directors on a quarterly basis.
 The Complaints Report shall include, at the minimum, the following information:

 - a.
-General category of complaints received; - b.
-Number of complaints received per category; - c.
+General category of complaints received; - Number of complaints received per category; - c.
 Number of complaints resolved; - d.
 Aging of complaints; - e.
 Explanations for deviations, if any, from the required resolution period; - f.
 General description of resolutions and actions taken relative to complaints received; and - g.
 Recommendations on how to avoid recurring complaints and suggestions for process and personnel competency improvement.